alaric728/linuxtest/README.md

 # Linux Code Test: 'Factoids'

 ## Overall Requirements
-Create an Debian or Ubuntu package which, when installed, allows you to type a command which displays a fact about one of your extracurricular interests.
+Create an apt repo package which, when installed, allows you to type a command which displays a fact about one of your extracurricular interests.
 Please use this as a chance to showcase your personality.

 This command should be invoked via a simple command such as `factoid` and will then display a randomly chosen factoid.
 See simple example below

 ```
-$factoid
+# factoid
 > Hulk Hogan vs Andre the Giant was featured at WrestleMania 3
 ```